-All Regular Full-Time Employees are eligible to participate in The District's Health Benefits Program and Dental Benefit Program beginning on the first day of the month following thirty days after their date of hire.
-Eligible employees will be responsible for funding 5% of the total premium cost for their health plan and 5% for their dental plan.
+All Regular Full-Time Employees are eligible to participate in The District's Health Benefits Program and Dental Benefit Program upon their date of hire.
+The District covers 95% of the base healthcare plan for eligible employees.
+Eligible employees will be responsible for funding 5% of the total premium cost for the base health plan and 5% for the base dental plan.
+Employees opting for a different plan higher than the base health and dental plans are responsible for paying the difference in total premium rates, which includes any cost above 95% of the base plan rate.
 Dental coverage is provided through Delta Dental USA.
 Medical coverage is provided through Healthsource RI.